Patient Resource

 |---|---|---|

-| Folic Acid | At least 1 month BEFORE conception | Prevents neural tube defects; critical in early weeks |
+| Folic Acid | 1+ month before conception | Prevents neural tube defects; critical in early weeks |

-| Vitamin D | 600-4,000 IU daily throughout pregnancy | Supports baby's bone growth; reduces preeclampsia risk |
+| Vitamin D | 600-4,000 IU daily throughout | Supports baby's bone growth; reduces preeclampsia risk |

-| Low-dose Aspirin | Weeks 12-16; some providers stop at 36 weeks | Reduces preeclampsia risk in high-risk pregnancies |
+| Low-dose Aspirin | Weeks 12-16; stop at week 36 | Reduces preeclampsia risk in high-risk pregnancies |

 | Antiviral (for herpes) | Starting at week 36 | Lowers risk of active lesion during labor |